cdgriffith/Box/README.rst

 Overview
 --------

-This module provides two main classes `Box` and `ConfigBox`.
-They are designed to be easy drop in replacements for dictionaries, with the latter having tools for dealing with config files.
+`Box` is designed to be easy drop in replacements for dictionaries, with the latter having tools for dealing with config files.

 `Box` is designed to transparently act as a dictionary, thanks to Python's